StackVista/stackstate-docs/configure/health/send-health-data.md

 {% endtab %}
 {% endtabs %}

-You can also send health to StackState using the [StackState CLI `metric send`](../../develop/reference/cli_reference.md#sts-health-send) command.
+You can also send health to StackState using the [StackState CLI `health send`](../../develop/reference/cli_reference.md#sts-health-send) command.

 ## See also